pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-retentionlabel-ensure.md

 You can also use [spo listitem retentionlabel remove](./../../../cmd/spo//listitem/listitem-retentionlabel-remove.md) for removing the retentionlabel from a listitem.

+The `--assetId` option has to do with event-based retention.
+Event-based retention is about starting a retention period when a specific event occurs, instead of the moment a document was labeled or created.

 ## Examples

 Applies a retention label to a file based on the label name and the fileUrl